AFLplusplus/LibAFL/docs/src/baby_fuzzer.md

 ```

 In order to use LibAFl we must add it as dependency adding `libafl = { path = "path/to/libafl/" }` under `[dependencies]`.
-You can use the LibAFL version from crates.io if you want, in this case, you have to use `libafl = "*"` to get the latest version.
+You can use the LibAFL version from crates.io if you want, in this case, you have to use `libafl = "*"` to get the latest version (or set it to the current version).

-As we are going to fuzz Rust code, we want that a panic does not simply cause the program exit, but an abort that can be caught by the fuzzer.
+As we are going to fuzz Rust code, we want that a panic does not simply cause the program to exit, but raise an `abort` that can then be caught by the fuzzer.
 To do that, we specify `panic = "abort"` in the [profiles](https://doc.rust-lang.org/cargo/reference/profiles.html).

 Alongside this setting, we add some optimization flags for the compile when building in release mode.

-The final _Cargo.toml_ should look similar to the following:
+The final `Cargo.toml` should look similar to the following:

 ```toml